The-Marcy-Lab-School/swe-sr-1-2/README.md

 }
 ```

 Now, imagine you had hundreds of these user profiles.
-Would it be better to store all of those user profile Objects in an Array, or in an Object?
+Would it be better to store all of those objects in an array of objects, or in an object of objects?
 Why?

 ### Response 4